We can never guarantee that a course participant will get a job. But you are much more likely to find a position if you have done the course...

 The IH World website also has a worldwide recruitment section you can look at for current and upcoming vacancies at the 150 International House schools around the world.

-How much do I need per month to allow if I do not find work immediately after the course?
-You probably need around a minimum of €500 a month to live on, plus your rent, which could be €350-425 a month.
+You probably need around a minimum of €500 [ currency converter ] a month to live on, plus your rent, which could be €350-425 a month for a room in a shared flat.
 But of course, it all depends a lot on your personal lifestyle!

 Smart but casual is the general rule for most teaching jobs in Spain.
 In other cultures the dress code may be different and may be an even more important.